cunnie/writings/i_am_become_forever.md

 After the door was closed, he said, "What's going on Julia?"

 "He's disruptive at the office.
-He's inappropriate with customers, and," she paused, and then blurted, "He undermines my authority.
+He's inappropriate with customers, and," she paused, and then spoke quickly, "He undermines my authority.
 He interrupts me constantly at meetings.
 And other ways, too."

 "Other ways?"